Palace of Coudenberg: Archaeological remains and partial restoration

 The remains of the ancient palace and adjacent building have been extensively excavated below present ground level, and preserved with a partial concrete cover.
 The remains can be visited via the BELvue Museum, and provide an excellent presentation of this historical site.
-The main buildings of the palace stood on roughly the same location as the present-day museum and the Rue Royale/Koningstraat which faces it.
-The adjacent chapel and Aula Magna buildings stood on sites which are now respectively part of the Centre for Fine Arts (BOZAR/PSK centre) and the north corner of the Place Royale/Koningsplein beside the Musical Instruments Museum (MIM).
+The main buildings of the palace stood on roughly the same location as the present-day museum and the Rue Royale/Koningstraat, which faces it.
+The adjacent chapel and Aula Magna buildings stood on sites that are now respectively part of the Centre for Fine Arts (BOZAR/PSK centre) and the north corner of the Place Royale/Koningsplein beside the Musical Instruments Museum (MIM).
 The former Rue Isabelle/Isabellastraat ran beside these buildings; it had a significant slope, but the present surface of the Rue Royale, which parallels it, is flat, as the whole area was levelled in the 18th century.
 The lower rooms of these buildings partially survived the fire, and are exposed in the archaeological site.

 The preserved remains presently visitable comprise the cellars of the main palace, the rooms underlying the main banqueting hall in the Aula Magna, as well as the warehouse space that underlay the chapel.
 On the other side of the Rue Isabelle, all along its length lay the house of the influential Counts of Hoogstraeten, currently at an advanced stage of excavation, with a view to later opening to visitors, alongside the existing remains.